pulsar-edit/pulsar-edit.github.io/docs/blog/20231031-savetheclocktower-modern-tree-sitter-part-4.md

 ### How legacy Tree-sitter grammars do it

-The same way.
-Notice a pattern?
-This is another placeholder that was never replaced with something more permanent, so it’s up to us to invent it.
+Legacy Tree-sitter grammars introduced a system for defining folds [within the grammar definition file itself](https://github.com/pulsar-edit/pulsar/blob/v1.110.0/packages/language-javascript/grammars/tree-sitter-javascript.cson#L18-L53) — one that hooks into named nodes from the tree.
+It’s a good start, but we can make something more expressive and flexible with queries.

-### Using queries instead of regular expressions
+### Using queries to define fold ranges

 Again, credit goes to the `nvim-treesitter` developers and to [@mauricioszabo][] for envisioning how Tree-sitter queries can describe folds more simply.
 Here’s how simple it can be in a language like CSS: